NMS Grivița: Career

 Grivița was ordered in 1880, with the main purpose of enforcing Romanian interests at the newly-established Danube Commission, headquartered in the Romanian port town of Sulina.
 In 1885-1886, she conducted topographic research off Sulina and the northern half of the Romanian coast.
 Grivița was brought in Romania by the fleet commander itself.

-Between 1886 and 1888, NMS Grivița was commanded by commander Sebastian Eustațiu.
+Between 1886 and 1888, NMS Grivița was commanded by commander Eustațiu Sebastian.

 The 1913 Second Balkan War found her on the Danube, where she provided artillery support for the Romanian troops crossing into Bulgaria from Corabia.

 When Romania entered the First World War on the side of the Allies in late 1916, she was put at the disposal of the Russian Black Sea Fleet, acting as a liaison ship between the Russian and Romanian forces under the command of Captain Vlădescu Constantin.
 She was later transferred to the Romanian Danube fleet.
 In the autumn of 1916, she along with a tug and two barges evacuated the Romanian 37 mm and 57 mm coastal artillery guns from Cinghineaua Island, after the latter ended up 6 km behind enemy lines.
 A few months later, she collided with a Russian ship, but was successfully repaired.
 After Romania resumed hostilities against the Central Powers in the autumn of 1918, she captured a German cargo ship sailing for Odessa.
 She was mentioned for the last time in March 1919, her ultimate fate being unknown.